Atorizil/ASL-SOTTR/README.md

 The script isn't linear so you can use these splits to split in any order you want.

 ### Double Split Prevention
-This is recommended because you revisit multiple areas numeorus times and if this option is not selected it will split again when you reach these areas.
+This is recommended because you revisit multiple areas numerous times and if this option is not selected it will split again when you reach these areas.

 You can disable this option but just make sure your route and splits will work with it.

-### 100% Autosplitting
+### 100% Auto Splitting
-This script allows you to Autosplit for each collectible in every area of the game.
+This script allows you to auto split for each collectible in every area of the game.
 There are two options for each collectible, **All** or **Each**.
  - **Each** will split for every collectible you pick up
  - **All** will split when you collect all of the given type of collectible in the given area